The Famous Five travelling

 Day 4 : Henningsvaer & The island of Skrova

 The fourth day was the most urban one during our stay in Lofoten.
 The village of Hennigsvaer is very photogenic and we also found many paintings of the graffiti- artist know as Mr Hmm? there.
 Nobody knows who he/ she is, but his art is very well-known!

 There might be some readers thinking that eating whale meat is a crime.
-I try to have open mind and find the way to understrand all points of views – I don´t eat any meat and it´s my personal decicion.
+I try to have open mind and find the way to understand all points of views – I don´t eat any meat and it´s my personal decision.
 The island of Skrova is known of its whale ”hunters” for decades and I only can trust that they do it in sustainable way.

-There were nice routes to choose for many hours on Skrova island but we then thought we didn´t have much time because of the ferry schedule.
+There were nice routes to choose for many hours on Skrova island but when starting our hiking excursion, we then thought we didn´t have much time because of the ferry schedule.
 We had a short hiking tour – and again – the view was awesome!
-While waiting for the ferry we had time to have a walk in the village and a dinner in a nice terrace by the sea.
+While waiting the ferry to return we had time to have a walk in the village and had dinner in a nice terrace by the sea.

 5. Day: The happy end of this story

 It started to rain in the morning and the rain didn´t stop till we boarded to our flight back to Helsinki in the afternoon.
 We took an other way to drive back to Evenes airport and had a nice stop in the village of Laukvik.